• Published April 7, 2020

 About CCL

 At the Center for Creative Leadership, our drive to create a ripple effect of positive change underpins everything we do.
-For 50+ years, we've pioneered leadership development solutions for everyone from frontline workers to global CEOs.
-Consistently ranked among the world's top providers of executive education, our research-based programs and solutions inspire individuals in organizations across the world — including 2/3 of the Fortune 1000 — to ignite remarkable transformations.
+For 50+ years, we've pioneered leadership development solutions for leaders at every level, from community leaders to CEOs.
+Consistently ranked among the top global providers of executive education, our research-based programs and solutions inspire individuals at every level in organizations across the world — including 2/3 of the Fortune 1000 — to ignite remarkable transformations.